 Polar bears are also very large due to the amount of insulation they have.
 Polar bears have a thick, dense coat of underfur as well as an outer coat of guard hairs.
-Beneath their fur, these bears have a 4 inch (10 centimeter) thick layer of fatty tissue.
+Beneath their fur, these bears have a 4-inch (10 centimeters) thick layer of fatty tissue.
 This fat and fur insulate polar bears from the extremely cold temperatures the inhabit.

 Polar bears are classified as marine mammals because they spend a significant amount of time at sea.
-They have massive paws about 12-inches across that assist them in swimming.
+They have massive paws about 12 inches across that assist them in swimming.
 The large amount of fat insulating the polar bear also contributes to its ability to swim.
 The extra fat makes the bear more buoyant and allows for it to swim greater distances.
 Polar bears are incredible swimmers capable of swimming for days.
 The furthest a polar bear has ever been recorded swimming was a female in the Bering Sea.
-She swam for 9 consecutive days spanning 400 miles to reach distant ice.
+She swam for nine consecutive days, spanning 400 miles, to reach distant ice.

 The largest polar bear in the world was a whopping 2,209 pounds!

 With the average man weighing 200 pounds, this bear was the size of 11 grown men!
 This polar bear was spotted in Kotzebue Sound, Alaska in 1960.
-It stood an impressive 11 feet 1 inch tall when on its hindlegs.
-In comparison, the average male polar bear typically stands 8 feet tall on its hindlegs.
+It stood an impressive 11 feet 1 inch tall when on its hind legs.
+In comparison, the average male polar bear typically stands 8 feet tall on its hind legs.
 Unfortunately, this humungous bear was shot and mounted.
 Polar bear sightings in Kotzebue Sound are not incredibly common because it is a transitional climate zone.
-Although polar bears are widely regarded as the largest species of bear on average, the largest brown bear ever recorded was a Kodiak bear weighing over 2,400 pounds.
+Polar bears are generally considered the largest bear species, although Kodiak bears can be very close in size.